 In addition to this, following advice from Club medical personnel, we are suspending, indefinitely, all non-essential business, which includes player appearances, training ground visits and fan meetings.

-All match tickets and hospitality packages for the Emirates FA Cup tie against Arsenal will remain valid for the rearranged fixture, as will tickets for the Premier League game against Newcastle United at St James' Park.
-Until the two postponed fixtures are rescheduled, supporters are advised that refunds will not be available, with tickets for the last eight clash against the Gunners now temporarily off sale.
+All match tickets and hospitality packages for the Emirates FA Cup tie against Arsenal will remain valid for the rearranged fixture, as will tickets for the Premier League games against Newcastle United and Tottenham Hotspur.
+Until the postponed fixtures are rescheduled, supporters are advised that refunds will not be available.

 Stephen Bettis, United's Chief Executive Officer, comments: "The decisions taken by the Government have been made in the interests of health and well-being of everyone and as a Club we have a responsibility to help prevent further spread of the virus, hence the measures that have been taken.

 "We will continue to take guidance from relevant authorities throughout this period and will attempt to assist with every effort as we navigate these unprecedented challenges.